Discounts Available For Bulk Purchases

 2 – Step 1: Write a Timetable

-The first topic explains why you need a timetable and how to produce one.
+The second topic explains why you need a timetable and how to produce one.
 Then you will learn about why information gathering is more important than information analysis.

 3 – Step 2: Neutralise the Incident

-The second topic explains why it is important that you have a neutral statement about the incident.
+The third topic explains why it is important that you have a neutral statement about the incident.
 You will learn how to reword a statement to remove all subjective terms.

 4 – Step 3a: Scoping – Introduction

-The third topic describes the purpose of scoping and outlines three scoping activities.
+The fourth topic describes the purpose of scoping and outlines three scoping activities.

 5 – Step 3b: Scoping – The 5 Hypotheses